-This method shows a great deal of promise, as it is a simple design involving a clip for the earlobe which connects to a spectrometer with fibre cables making it relatively easy for anyone without special training.
-Additionally, the lack of sample preparation and easy design mean that it will not require laboratory oversight and can be performed by anyone.
+This method shows a great deal of promise, as it is a simple design involving a clip for the earlobe which connects to a spectrometer with fiber cables making it relatively easy for anyone without special training.
+Additionally, the lack of sample preparation and easy design means that it will not require laboratory oversight and can be performed by anyone.

 Overcoming Barriers to Optical Glucose Monitoring

 For many diagnostic methods being investigated today, the main barrier to full testing validation is researchers’ ability to reconcile individual variation to create a standardized model for analysis of the results.
-The work of these scientists and experts bring us closer every day to the reality of non-invasive, inexpensive and accurate blood glucose monitoring alternatives.
+The work of these scientists and experts brings us closer every day to the reality of non-invasive, inexpensive, and accurate blood glucose monitoring alternatives.